KrystianJamrogiewicz/KrystianJamrogiewicz/README.md

 ### Hi there, I'm Krystian 👋

 I'm a **Mechatronics Engineer**, and I like working at the intersection of software, electronics, and mechanics.
-Currently, I'm focusing on embedded development while learning: CMake and FreeRTOS.
+Currently, I'm focusing on embedded systems development and expanding my skills in CMake and FreeRTOS.

 ---